icolomina/equillar/LEGAL.md

 - Regulatory enforcement or penalties
 - Any other direct, indirect, incidental, or consequential damages

+**Note:** Production deployments require, but are not limited to: comprehensive code and security audits, penetration testing, legal and regulatory compliance review, professional financial and legal consultation, proper key management infrastructure, and ongoing security monitoring.

 ## Third-Party Components

 This project integrates with third-party services (Stellar network, Soroban testnet, wallet providers).
 Use of such services is subject to their respective terms and policies.
 The project authors are not responsible for third-party service behavior or availability.